arangodb/arangodb/DEPRECATED.md

 ## 2.7
 * Foxx: the property `assets` in manifests is deprecated, it will raise a warning if you use it.
 Please use the `files` property and an external build tool instead.
 * Foxx: properties `setup` and `teardown` in manifests are deprecated, they will raise a warning if you use them.
 Please use the `scripts` property instead.
+* The module `org/arangodb/extend` is deprecated.
+Please use the module `extendible` instead.

 ## 2.8
 * Foxx: the property `assets` in manifests has been removed entirely.
 Please use the `files` property and an external build tool instead.
 * Foxx: properties `setup` and `teardown` in manifests have been removed entirely.
 Please use the `scripts` property instead.
+* The module `org/arangodb/extend` has been removed entirely.
+Please use the module `extendible` instead.